cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/clustered.md

 ## Configure cluster networking <a name="cdro-gke-example-clustered-config-net"/>

 For clustered environments, networking is an extremely important aspect of how CloudBees CD/RO operates.
 The following steps demonstrate an example of GKE cluster networking for CloudBees CD/RO:

+>**NOTE**
+>
+>The following commands use variable configured in [Configure environment variables](#cdro-gke-example-clustered-config-en-vars).
+Ensure you have configured these variables before continuing.

 1. To create a VPC network and subnet for your GKE cluster, run:
     ```bash